hackondata/workshops/README.md

 Participants are expected to review the material before the session and complete the weekly challenges.
 Participants will be awarded up to 10 points per session based on their participation and labs completion.
 Questions during the session are encouraged, but priority will be given to questions send before the session and those that benefit the majority of the group.

-How to communicate: use slack TAS Slack #workshops
+How to communicate: use [#workshops channel of TAS Slack](https://torontoapachespark.slack.com/messages/workshops/).
+** If you aren't a member; send an email to mehrdad@gmail.com with _Slack Invitation Request_ as the subject

 ## Schedule: